Sureen7R/laravel-question-and-answer/README.md

-# laravel-question-and-answer scerrnshoot in pdf.
+# laravel-question-and-answer sceernshots in pdf.
-laravel-question-and-answer scerrnshoot in pdf for intern.
+laravel-question-and-answer sceernshots in pdf for intern.